Interested in learning more about our Masters Degree Program in Ancient Greek and Roman Studies? Contact us!

 Teachers from K-12 in all subjects who pursue a Master's in Ancient Greek and Roman Studies have gained better standing in their schools and greatly improved their teaching of art, social studies, English, history, Latin, and much more.
 For more information on Brandeis' placements, please visit our Outcomes for Program Graduates page.

-The master's degree can be used as a stepping stone to a PhD program in classical studies, ancient history or a variety of other fields.
-Focusing on both languages and archaeology and culture, the department's coursework will provide students with ample preparation for further graduate work.
-Students are also able to participate in exciting fieldwork opportunities, and will have access to excellent area museums, universities, and libraries to expand their research.
+The master's degree can be used as a stepping stone to a PhD program in classical studies, ancient history, comparative literature, ancient philosophy or a variety of other fields, including law or library school.
+Focusing on languages and literatures, art and archaeology, and culture, the department's coursework provides students with ample preparation for further graduate work.
+Information on our students' PhD acceptances can be found on our Outcomes for Program Graduates page.

 Students are encouraged to work with the Graduate School of Arts and Sciences Career Services office, located in Kutz Hall.
 Whether you are looking for career advice, a job or internship, networking opportunities with Brandeis alumni and friends, interviewing tips, or help with your cover letter or resume, the staff is available for individual and confidential appointments.
 Workshops are also offered throughout the school year that are of interest to job seekers.